lfilho/sample-webextension/docs/development/README.md

 No mistery: `npm i`.

-## Test
+## Tests

+Tests are located under `tests/` folder.
 The main entry point is `npm test`.
 That will run linting and then the actual test suit for you.
-Check the npm scripts on package.json for what gets actually called behind that command.
+Check the npm scripts on `package.json` for what gets actually called behind that command.

 ## Linting and formatting